 These experiments are designed to be easy for students, hobbyists, or makers to follow along.

 Analog circuits are often referred to as linear circuits to emphasize the valid continuity of signal range forbidden in digital circuits, but this label is unfortunately misleading.
 Just because a voltage or current signal can vary smoothly between the extremes of zero and full power supply limits does not necessarily mean that all mathematical relationships between these signals are linear in the straight-line or proportional sense of the word.
 As you will see in this chapter, many so-called linear circuits are quite nonlinear in their behavior, either by the necessity of physics or by design.

-Perhaps the most versatile and important analog integrated circuit for the student to master is the operational amplifier, or op-amp.
-Essentially nothing more than a differential amplifier with very high voltage gain, op-amps are the workhorse of the analog design world.
-By cleverly applying feedback from the output of an op-amp to one or more of its inputs, a wide variety of behaviors may be obtained from this single device.
+These projects will introduce you to the operational amplifier or op amp.
+The op amp is perhaps the most versatile and important analog IC for the student to master.
+Essentially nothing more than a differential amplifier with a very high voltage gain, op amps are the workhorse of the analog design world.
+By cleverly applying feedback from the output of an op amp to one or more of its inputs, as illustrated in the example of Figure 2, a wide variety of behaviors may be obtained from this single device.

 Many different models of op amp are available at low cost, but circuits described in this chapter will incorporate commonly available op amp models.